malloydata/malloy/docs/_src/language/join.md

 `join_one: <source> with <foreign_key>`

-To join a foreign key in the source to the `primary_key` of a joined source, reference the foreign key by name in the `with` clause.
+To join based on a foreign key through the `primary_key` of a joined source, use `with` to specify an expression, which could be as simple as a field name in the source.
+This expression is matched against the decalred `primary_key` of the joined source.
+Sources without a `primary_key` cannot use `with` joins.

 ```malloy
 source: users is table('malloy-data.ecomm.users'){